fablabnk/HagiwoMixer/README.md

 # 6. Design the front panel

-Designing the front panel was a simple matter of:
+Designing the front panel was a relatively simple matter of:
 1. Creating mounting holes whose centre points match those of the circles on the jack and pot footprints
 2. Moving the panel template, plus mounting holes to one side (still on the grid)
 3. Adding text, row markers and logos as drawings to the silkscreen layer